mysociety/bluetail/README.md

     echo "from django.contrib.auth import get_user_model; User = get_user_model(); User.objects.create_superuser('admin', 'admin@myproject.com', 'admin')" | python manage.py shell

+### Updating the OCDS data

+There is a script to update the OCDS JSON data:

+- bluetail/data/contracts_finder/processing/scripts/cf_notices_ocds_api.py

+    This has options to overwrite the existing example files by OCID, or to search notices between dates from the Contracts Finder API.

+    Further arguments can be added to create datasets where all entities have a matching BODS document, Companies House ID, or leaving all distinct entities in.

+    Note existing data uses fully BODS matched suppliers.

+    As tenderer information is not given in the tender phase, this uses successful suppliers in award documents and uses them to replicate tenderers in the competitive phase.

 ### Updating the BODS data

 There are Django management commands included for looking up BODS data from the Open Ownership register

 - bluetail/management/commands/create_openownership_elasticsearch_index.py

     This is a script to build an Elasticsearch index for querying the Open Ownership register.